 With six interstates in Arizona, commercial driving is a large part of the state’s transportation economy.
-This attracts many commercial drivers to the state, and for those with past DUIs, it’s important to know Arizona’s stance on DUI convictions.
+This attracts many commercial drivers to the state, and for those with past DUIs, it’s important to know Arizona’s stance on DUI.

 Getting a CDL with a Past DUI

 Even with a previous DUI, you can still get your commercial driver license (CDL) in Arizona.
 If you were convicted for driving under the influence – in Arizona or any state – you must have completed the original license suspension before applying for your CDL.

 If you apply for a CDL and your license is still suspended, revoked or otherwise restricted, you’re CDL application will be rejected.

 Typically, DUI offenses include a license suspension.
 Once this suspension is up, you can apply for your commercial license.
 It’s important to note that when applying for your CDL in Arizona, it’s best to be forthright with your answers.

 A DUI conviction in another state will be shared with Arizona’s Motor Vehicle Division, and if you didn’t include that information on your application, it will be rejected.

 The Takeaway: A past DUI won’t stop you from getting a CDL if your license suspension is complete.
 Not including your DUI offense in your application, however, will result in rejection, no matter how long ago your DUI conviction.